 Lighting can be tailored (either individually or across the entire facility) to accommodate peak demand, amount of visible daylight, energy rates, etc. For example, in an office area, some lights can be adjusted as necessary without affecting the other lights in the room.
 Other systems provide this feature as well, but DALI allows the user to control each light separately.

 Open protocol allows for many different companies to be involved.
 “Interoperability is huge,” explains Morrow.
 “We can all co-exist on a DALI network.
-We worked very hard at that interoperability.
-There’s a NEMA committee that oversees this.
-We get together and talk about making sure our products are all interoperable, which is very new.”
+We worked very hard at that interoperability.”

 Installation of the control wiring can be simple with DALI’s five-wire system.
 “To gain the level of control people need in conference rooms and office floors, you normally have to pull a lot of wiring to make sure all the devices are connected.
 You don’t need to make those same types of interconnections with DALI.
 It’s a simple two-wire control connection that goes to each fixture to form the control network,” says Williams.
 And, as Morrow points out, “You can have fairly low-skilled labor pulling in your wire because they don’t need to know about zoning, and they don’t need to keep track of control wires like you would with a relay system.
 The relay system might have 30 or 40 wires in a conduit, and each one has to be labeled, pulled to a specific spot, and made up to a specific location and panel.
 DALI only has two wires, and they go everywhere.”

-As with other systems currently available, DALI allows pre-set lighting scenarios to be created and achieved with the touch of a button or click of a mouse.
+As with other systems, DALI allows pre-set lighting scenarios to be created and achieved with the touch of a button or click of a mouse.
 For example, in a ballroom that serves many different purposes throughout the day, one button may be pre-programmed to set the lights appropriately for a morning meeting.
 Another button may be pre-programmed to set the scene for an evening concert.

-Ballasts can also be queried for lamp and ballast failure.
+LED drivers and ballasts can also be queried for lamp and ballast failure.
 “In the Pentagon, they tell us they have 250 lamp failures a day in a building with 6 million square feet.
 They have a person full-time who just replaces lamps, but they don’t know where those failures are,” says Morrow.
-Advance’s Berjansky raises the same advantage: “Wouldn’t it be neat if you never got a phone call from an angry tenant saying, ‘My lights are out’ or ‘My ballast went out.’
+Berjansky raises the same advantage: “Wouldn’t it be neat if you never got a phone call from an angry tenant saying, ‘My lights are out’ or ‘My ballast went out’?
 It allows you to be proactive as a building manager.”
-OSRAM’s Williams agrees.
+Williams agrees.
 “The power of this system, being able to have the communication come back to you from your lighting system to see how it’s behaving, will resonate with a lot of people; especially if you have a huge number of buildings to maintain.
 This saves maintenance from having to walk through your buildings periodically.”

 Why should I think twice?